TheLakeMan/Hyperion/examples/audio/keyword_spotting/README.md

 # Keyword Spotting Example

-This example demonstrates how to use TinyAI's audio processing capabilities to perform real-time keyword spotting.
+This example demonstrates how to use Hyperion's audio processing capabilities to perform real-time keyword spotting.
 Keyword spotting (also known as "wake word detection" or "hotword detection") is a technique used to detect specific words or phrases in an audio stream.

 ## Overview